LegalizeAdulthood/cimple/schema/readme.txt

     genclass
     genprov

-These tools operate off the schemas in this directory, pointed to by the CIMPLE_MOF_PATH envirionment variable.
-For example:
+These tools operate off the schemas in this directory, pointed to by either:

-    export CIMPLE_MOF_PATH=/opt/cimple/schema/cim2131
+    1. The --with-schema=DIR option provided during configure.

+    2. The CIMPLE_MOF_PATH envirionment variable.